mkskeller/SPDZ-Yao/README.md

 #### Preface:

 This implementation only allows to benchmark the data-dependent phase.
 The data-independent and function-independent phases are emulated insecurely.
-The software should be considered an academic prototype, and we will only give advice on rurunning the examples below.
+The software should be considered an academic prototype, and we will only give advice on re-running the examples below.

 #### Requirements:
  - GCC (tested with 7.2) or LLVM (tested with 3.8)